Noviel/osnova/README.md

 Important moment here - `next()` is not just making available some functionality from outside.
 It is also an indicator that module has done his business and OSNOVA should execute next one in the queue.
 Every module **MUST CALL** `osnova.next()` even if it is not exporting anything.
-By this mechanism modules will guaranteed to be executed in an order they were added and any next module gain access to previous module's exports:
+By this mechanism modules will guaranteed to be executed in an order they were added and any next module gain access to exports of all previous modules:

 ```javascript
 const osnova = OSNOVA({